impress-org/support-manual/principles-of-providing-excellent-support/getting-to-resolution.md

 {Section on following-up with customer to delete our admin account, and also to delete site duplicates from Drive}.

 ## Help Scout Protocols
-In order to more objectively know that we are working toward resolution, we measure that based on several important metrics in Help Scout.
+In order to more objectively know that we are working toward resolution, we measure it based on several important metrics in Help Scout.

 * First Response time
 * Responses until Resolved